-After viewing the photograph for five seconds, participants responded to a series of questions about the target woman.
+After viewing the photograph for 5 s, participants responded to a series of questions about the target woman.
 One set were attraction-based questions with no overt mention of sex: "How attractive do you think this person is?"
 (Kruger, 2006), "Would you want to court (date) this person?" (based on Greitemeyer, 2005), and "Would you volunteer to meet and talk with the woman in the picture?"
 Another set of questions focused overtly on sex: "Would you want to have sexual intercourse with the woman?" (based on Greitemeyer, 2005) and "She is interested in sex" (Pazda et al., 2012).
-We also asked participants' to report their general positive evaluation of the woman: "How much do you think you would like this person if you got to know her?"
+We also asked participants to report their general positive evaluation of the woman: "How much do you think you would like this person if you got to know her?"
 (Jones, Pelham, Carvallo, & Mirenberg, 2004).
-For each question, participants were shown five circles, increasing in size from left to right and representing "Not at all," "A little," "Somewhat," "Quite a bit," and "Very much," respectively (see Figure 2).
+For each question, participants were shown five circles, increasing in size from left to right and representing "not at all," "a little," "somewhat," "quite a bit," and "very much," respectively (see Fig. 2).
 Participants were instructed to respond by pointing to the appropriate circle.
-Prior to the actual questions, an example was provided and the response options were carefully explained; the explanation continued until the experimenter was satisfied that the participant could use the response scale correctly.
-Experimenters recorded participants' responses (converted into a 1-5 scale).
+Prior to the actual questions, an example was provided and the response options were carefully explained; the explanation continued until the experimenter was satisfied that the participant could use the response scale correctly.2 Experimenters recorded participants' responses (converted into a 1-5 scale).

 After responding to the questions, participants were asked to guess the purpose of the study; experimenters recorded their response.
-Then, familiarity with outside culture was tested by showing participants 4" x 6" laminated photographs of well-known individuals representing different national backgrounds and ethnicities: Emmanuel Adebayor, Tom Cruise, Michael Jackson, Nelson Mandela, and Nicholas Sarkozy; these individuals were chosen to capture a wide range of outside cultural knowledge, as they had acquired fame in diverse ways (i.e., sports, film, music, politics).
-For each photograph, participants were asked, "Who is the person in this photograph?," and experimenters recorded their response.
-Participants were also shown 4" x 6" laminated photographs of two well-known individuals within Burkina Faso: President Blaise Compaore and former revolutionary leader Thomas Sankara (pictures of these two individuals are displayed in markets throughout the country, even in remote settlements), to ensure that they understood the recognition task.
-Finally, participants reported information access to Western media and formal education.
+Then, familiarity with outside culture was tested by showing participants 4 in. $\times 6$ in. laminated photographs of well-known individuals representing different national backgrounds and ethnicities: Emmanuel Adebayor, Tom Cruise, Michael Jackson, Nelson Mandela, and Nicholas Sarkozy; these individuals were chosen to capture a wide range of outside cultural knowledge, as they had acquired fame in diverse ways (i.e., sports, film, music, politics).
+For each photograph, participants were asked, "Who is the person in this photograph?" and experimenters recorded their response.
+Participants were also shown 4 in. $\times 6$ in.